aleesteele/aleesteele.github.io/_projects/2020-07-26-the-architecture-of-good-intentions.md

 published: true
 image: "../assets/img/preview.png"
 ---
-During the height of the pandemic, I put together a collection of readings called the "architecture of good intentions", for a course with the Autonomous School of Social Movements.
+I put together a collection of readings called the "architecture of good intentions", for a course with the Autonomous School of Social Movements

 ![](https://res.cloudinary.com/aleesteele/image/upload/v1634932495/Screenshot_2021-10-22_at_21.53.36_peb9xb.png)